Gasoline plume shutters iconic Walla Walla hotel at peak wine season

 Wine season in Walla Walla starts in the spring and ends in the winter, and the tourist peaks are in the spring and fall, said Guy Glaeser, Visit Walla Walla executive director.

-“Some people are gonna miss the experience and there’s so many great traditions and memories that are created there, and it’s certainly one of our great landmarks,” Glaeser said.
+“Some people are going to miss the experience and there’s so many great traditions and memories that are created there, and it’s certainly one of our great landmarks,” Glaeser said.
 “That being said, Walla Walla outside the Marcus is still enjoying wonderful, great wine being made.”

-Marcus Whitman General Manager David Gavaldon said he is working with the fire department and state Department of Ecology to ensure a safe reopening.
+Marcus Whitman general manager David Gavaldon said he is working with the Fire Department and state Department of Ecology to ensure a safe reopening.

 “The health and safety of our guests, team members and residents remains our primary concern,” he said in a statement.